Self-Showings Make Leasing Process Less Cumbersome, Save Landlords Money

 3D Tours have already made it easier for residents to narrow down the number of units they want to check out.
 Now, if only there were a way to let prospects tour those units at their own leisure.
 That would really be something.

 Thanks to new technology, now they can.
 Progressive landlords and property management companies are using smart lockboxes to make self-showing units easier than ever.

 The process is simple: Landlords pay for a smart lockbox at each vacant unit they’re trying to rent.
-The lockbox is controlled remotely by the property owner (or by the property manager, on the owner’s behalf).
+The lockbox is controlled remotely by the property owner.
 The owner can then send a unique access code to anyone interested in viewing the apartment.
-The process can even be automated to allow prospects to select a two-hour window in which to view the property, and they’ll be automatically sent a code that is only valid during that period.
+The process can even be automated to allow prospects to select a two-hour window to view the property, and they’ll be automatically sent a code that is only valid during that period.